danlechambre/danlechambre.com/content/slashPages/cv.md

 ### Software Developer at [StyleTech Solutions Ltd.](https://www.styletech.co.uk/)

-<p class="md-subtitle">January 2021 - April 2023</p>
+<p class="md-subtitle">December 2020 - April 2023</p>

-Building software of all kinds and all sizes for a variety of clients.
-Working on client projects as well as on a sub-contracted basis.
+Built applications for enterprise clients, start-ups, and everything in between.
+Worked on client projects as well as on a subcontracted basis.

 #### Lead Front-End Developer at [RAIDLOG.com](https://raidlog.com)

-<p class="md-subtitle">March 2022 - April 2023 (subcontracted)</p>
+<p class="md-subtitle">March 2022 - April 2023</p>

 Subcontracted through StyleTech to lead on front-end development for RAIDLOG.COM.
 Translated designs into a fully-featured MVP that enabled market entry with revenue-generating paid plans.